Vivian Beaumont Theater: Mitzi E. Newhouse Theater

 In the lower level of the building is the Mitzi E. Newhouse Theater, originally known as the Forum when it opened on November 10, 1967.
 The theater was renamed in 1972 for Mrs. Samuel I. Newhouse, a prominent patron of the theater.
 Designed by Saarinen and Mielziner, the Newhouse is a 299-seat venue in which Lincoln Center Theater presents its off-Broadway plays and musicals.
 The Newhouse Theater originally was accessible only through the Beaumont's parking garage.
-Unlike the larger Broadway theater above, the Newhouse only contains a thrust stage.
+The Newhouse contains a thrust stage; unlike the larger Broadway theater above, the Newhouse cannot be configured in a proscenium layout.
 Its existence came about because, during planning, Lincoln Center's board could not agree on what types of productions the Forum should present.

 Claire Tow Theater

 In June 2012, LCT opened the Claire Tow Theater on the Beaumont's roof, which features work by emerging playwrights, directors, and designers.
 The auditorium is named for Claire Tow, whose husband Leonard Tow, an LCT board member, donated $7.5 million.
-Located on the Beaumont's planted green roof, the Claire Tow Theater seats 112 people and cost about $41 million to construct.
-The space was designed by Hugh Hardy, who had assisted Mielziner in the Vivian Beaumont Theater's original design.
+Located on the Beaumont's planted green roof, the Claire Tow Theater seats 112 people.
+The space which cost about $41 million to construct, was designed by Hugh Hardy, who had assisted Mielziner in the Vivian Beaumont Theater's original design.
 The two-story, 23000 ft2 glass enclosure has the same width as the Beaumont's base.
 The theater is accessed by elevators within the NYPL section of the building.
 In addition to the auditorium, the Claire Tow houses rehearsal space, dressing quarters, offices, and a pocket lobby with a bar.
 The structure is wrapped inside a grille of aluminum louvers that help screen out the sun.
-Hardy used simple materials for the interior, including stained oak for the lobby floors and walnut for the theater’s sloping walls.
+Hardy used simple materials for the interior, including stained oak for the lobby floors and walnut for the theater's sloping walls.
 The bar features Overture, a 2012 sculpture by Kiki Smith.